ffuentesp7/iidaR/README.md

 1. In **RStudio**, set the repository's root folder as the *working directory*.
 2. Open the R script.
 3. Adapt the code to your needs.
-4. Select all the code and click *Run*.
+4. Run the code by clicking on *Source*.